On leveraging constrained smooth additive regression models for global optimization: Computational results

 \subsection{Benchmark MINLPLib instances}

-Three instances from the MINLPlib library are considered to benchmark MiSSOC: \textit{ex6\_2\_13}, \textit{ex6\_2\_5}, and \textit{ex6\_2\_7}.
+Three instances from the MINLPlib library are considered to benchmark MISSOC: \textit{ex6\_2\_13}, \textit{ex6\_2\_5} and \textit{ex6\_2\_7}.
 These have been selected from the test set in \cite{bertsimas2025global} with the following criteria.
-First, as mentioned before, we selected only the problems where the only complicating function is the objective.
-Among them, we consider only those that are challenging for Gurobi v.12.0.1, i.e., those that it cannot solve in 600 seconds.
-Let us highlight that \cite{bertsimas2025global} used Gurobi v.
-8 in their experiments.
-Since Gurobi v.
-12 includes better capabilities for solving global optimization problems, many of their benchmark instances have been excluded from our study because they are now easily solved.
+First we selected the problems where the complicating function appears in the objective.
+Among them, we consider only those that are challenging for Gurobi v.\,12.0.1, i.e., those that it cannot solve in 600 seconds.
+Let us highlight that \cite{bertsimas2025global} used Gurobi v.\,8 in their experiments.
+Since Gurobi v.\,12 includes better capabilities for solving global optimization problems, many of their benchmark instances have been excluded from our study because they are now easily solved.